opendatasoft/ods-documentation/source/faq.rst

 Exploration and Visualization FAQ
 ---------------------------------

-How can I display points on a map ?
+How can I display points on a map?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 For a geo data visualization to be available, your dataset needs to contain a **Geo Point 2D** field with content under
 the ``latitude,longitude`` form.
 For instance: ``48.2567,3.7689``.

-In the table view, I have not been able to sort the results using a specific field; what went wrong ?
+In the table view, I have not been able to sort the results using a specific field; what went wrong?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 By default, only the numerical fields are sortable.
 That is **int**, **double**, **date** and **datetime**. **Text** fields are not sortable by default.
 The dataset owner may configure some text fields to be sortable.
 Sortable **text** fields can be identified through the API (`sortable` annotation).

 I published a dataset, but no category is displayed in the left column.
-What shall I do ?
+What shall I do?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Categories (facets) are built out of fields which have been defined as a **facet**.
 To set a field as a facet, simply
 click on the **filter** icon, in the field definition header in the publishing console.

 When I go to the analyze view, the displayed chart doesn't make any sense.
-How could I change this ?
+How could I change this?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The dataset owner can easily define the default analytical representation of the dataset using the **analyze tab** of the publishing console.
 End-users can also simply choose different settings and build their own analytical data visualization using the available controls.

 On some portals powered by OpenDataSoft, I have seen nice image galleries displayed as data visualizations.
-How could I do the same ?
+How could I do the same?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The image support feature is still in beta version.
 Contact the OpenDataSoft support team if you would like to try it.
 This feature introduces a new data source which can handle compressed archives containing image files along with
 metadata.

-How can I embed a data visualization on my website ?
+How can I embed a data visualization on my website?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There are three ways to embed OpenDataSoft data visualizations on a website or any content management system: